Australian dollar: Exchange rate history

 In December 1983, the Australian Labor government led by Prime Minister Bob Hawke and Treasurer Paul Keating floated the dollar, with the exchange rate reflecting the balance of payments as well as supply and demand on international money markets.
 The decision was made on 8 December 1983 and announced on 9 December 1983.

 In the two decades that followed, its highest value relative to the US dollar was $0.881 in December 1988.
 The lowest ever value of the dollar after it was floated was 47.75 US cents in April 2001.
 It returned to above 96 US cents in June 2008, and reached 98.49 later that year.
 Although the value of the dollar fell significantly from this high towards the end of 2008, it gradually recovered in 2009 to 94 US cents.

 On 15 October 2010, the dollar reached parity with the US dollar for the first time since becoming a freely traded currency, trading above US$1 for a few seconds.
 The currency then traded above parity for a sustained period of several days in November, and fluctuated around that mark into 2011.
 On 27 July 2011, the dollar hit a record high since floating, at $1.1080 against the US dollar.
 Some commentators speculated that its high value that year was related to Europe's sovereign debt crisis, and Australia's strong ties with material importers in Asia and in particular China.

-Since the end of the China's large-scale purchases of Australian commodities in 2013, however, the Australian dollar's value versus the US dollar has since plunged to $0.88 as of end-2013, and to as low as $0.57 in March 2020.
-As of 2021, it has traded at a range of $0.71 to $0.80.
+Since the end of China's large-scale purchases of Australian commodities in 2013, however, the Australian dollar's value versus the US dollar has since plunged to $0.88 as of end-2013, and to as low as $0.57 in March 2020.
+As of 2024, it has traded at a range of $0.63 to $0.68.